mikeshng/toc/reviews/2022-open-cluster-management-annual.md

 ## How the CNCF can help to achieve the upcoming goals

 - More chances to advocate the project.
-- More chances to collaborate with other projects in CNCF or even out of CNCF.
+- More chances to collaborate with other projects in CNCF or even outside of CNCF.
 - Technical writing support for project documents.

 ## Incubation readiness